enze-chen/mi-book-2021/_sources/week_3/15/day_15.md

 ## Timing for today

-- We will start the day with morning scrum on Zoom at 9:00AM _sharp_.
+- We will start the day with morning scrum on Zoom at 9:00AM.
-- We will _most likely_ be done with everything before noon!
+- We will _most likely_ be done with everything before 11:00AM.
 Then you're free! 🎈